theandiman/recipe-management/README.md

 ### Configuration Management

-This monorepo uses a shared Renovate configuration to manage dependencies across all repositories.
+This repo contains a shared Renovate configuration to manage dependencies across all repositories.
 The base configuration is defined in `renovate.json` in this repository and extended by each service.

 **Renovate Features:**
 - Automated dependency updates